 Recently, we explained why data is the new oil powering today’s B2B sales and marketing machines.
 In this post, we’ll discuss why refining that precious resource is so challenging, and why you shouldn’t build your marketing plans and processes around static data.

-Account-based strategies have been a hot topic for a few years now, but getting it right is still a mix of art and science.
+Account-based marketing strategies have been a hot topic for a few years now, but getting it right is still a mix of art and science.
 An experienced ABM marketer shares the key ingredients you need for ABM success.

 Today’s revenue teams have access to an exponentially growing landscape of martech and salestech tools.
 What’s powering all the increasingly complex tech stacks and determining the difference between revenue growth success and failure?
 Data.